icrm-org/icrm-new/bylaws/index.md

    Secretary to the members of ICRM within two weeks.
 In the event of a tied vote, only delegates on the Executive Board shall be entitled to vote.

-{: .note }
-5. The ICRM Newsletter specified in clause 8.15 of these bylaws shall
+5. The ICRM Newsletter specified in clause 8.15 of these bylaws shall contain:
-contain:

    (a) the reports from members required under clauses 3.7 and 3.8 of the bylaws;